lathonez/clicker/README.md

 External dependencies are listed here to justify their inclusion and to allow for their removal if your project isn't using the related functionality.

+* browserify-istanbul: coverage transformer for karma-browserify
 * codecov.io: sending unit test coverage reports to codecov.io
 * gulp-load-plugins: helper to load other gulp plugins easily
-* gulp-rename: rename a file in gulp, used to patch Ionic's app decorator
 * gulp-tslint: access tslint from gulp
 * gulp-typescript: transpile typescript in gulp
 * gulp-util: logging in gulp
-* istanbul: unit test coverage reporter
+* isparta: ES6 unit test coverage reporter
 * jasmine-core: jasmine coverage reporter
 * jasmine-spec-reporter: e2e coverage reporter for jasmine
 * karma: unit test runner
+* karma-browserify: transpile and bundle typescript in Karma
 * karma-chrome-launcher: allows using chrome with Karma - chrome is used in Travis
 * karma-coverage: unit test coverage reporter
 * karma-jasmine: jasmine framework for Karma